Smashed Roasted Fingerling PotatoesOctober 19, 2015 By Cathy — 4 Comments

 Press down on potatoes with a flat spatula or flat-bottomed sauce pan until flattened, but still intact.

 Scatter garlic and thyme evenly over potatoes and drizzle with olive oil.

 Season generously with salt and pepper.

-Roast in a 450 degree oven for 20-30-minutes or until desired doneness.
+Roast in a 450 degree oven for 20-30-minutes until golden brown and crispy or until desired doneness.